MicrosoftDocs/VBA-Docs/Language/Reference/Visual-Basic-Add-in-Model/properties-visual-basic-add-in-model.md

 ### Syntax

-_object_**.Filename**
+_object_.**Filename**

 The _object_ placeholder represents an [object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the **Applies To** list.

 ### Remarks

 Projects have no name other than the file name.
 The path name returned is always provided as an absolute path (for example, "c:\projects\myproject.vba"), even if it is shown as a relative path (such as "..\projects\myproject.vba").

 ## FullPath

-Returns a [String](../../Glossary/vbe-glossary.md#string-data-type) containing the path and file name of the referenced[type library](../../Glossary/vbe-glossary.md#type-library).
+Returns a [String](../../Glossary/vbe-glossary.md#string-data-type) containing the path and file name of the referenced [type library](../../Glossary/vbe-glossary.md#type-library).
 Read-only.

 ## GUID